ShannonAI/Neural-Semi-Supervised-Learning-for-Text-Classification/README.md

 # Neural-Semi-supervised-Learning-for-Text-Classification-Under-Large-Scale-Pretraining
-Code and Data for《Neural Semi-supervised Learning for Text Classification Under Large-Scale Pretraining》.
+Code, models and Datasets for《Neural Semi-supervised Learning for Text Classification Under Large-Scale Pretraining》.

 ## Download model and data
 Data and Models can be found in follwing list.
 Download the corresponding files according to your needs